Re-Enter Nature

 As layers accumulated and reflective materials began shifting light across the surfaces, the work stopped behaving like images and began functioning more like ecological systems.

+To see them fully, you have to move around them.
 Light changes.
 Forms appear and dissolve.
 The landscape reorganizes itself depending on where you stand.

-What happens when the viewer can move through the work instead of only around it?
+That realization opened a larger question: what happens when the viewer can move through the work instead of only around it?

 The paintings have become early studies for future installation environments — spaces where the materials and perceptual shifts explored on the canvas extend into three dimensions.